5 Data-Backed Tips to Be Successful On Patreon Your First Month

 Having more than one goal increases your chance of success in your first month.
 Why?
 Goals keep both patrons and creators motivated, and help drive the momentum of pledges in your first month.
 Now, this doesn’t mean you need to have 15 goals (actually, please don’t, that seems excessive), but it does mean that having 3 goals instead of 1 makes you more likely to succeed in your first month.

-2. Consider having more than 2 reward tiers
+2. Consider having more than 2 benefit tiers

-High-earning creators tend to have more than 2 reward levels:
+High-earning creators tend to have more than 2 benefit levels:

 3. Make more than 3 unpaid posts in your first month